jgutman/mvesc/ETL/README.md

  2. create mappings from file names to table names and update JSON file automatically;
  3. check postgres database whether there is an existing table with the same table name;
  4. upload data frames to postgres server using the table names in JSON file based on function options;

+The specific procedure differences of these 2 types of files are described below:

 * For the CSV files which are well-structured, the corresponding Python script `csv2postgres_mvesc.py` can takes in a directory or a file as an input.
 It checks the file(s) and corresponding table name (in the JSON file) to see if they already exist in our database.
 If it does, unless we specify the option to 'replace' existing tables, the script will not upload the file.
 If that table name does not exist, the script will upload the table to our 'raw' schema or the specified one in our database.